 Sickness benefit in Sweden

-You are eligible for sickness benefit if you:
+You may be entitled to sickness benefit if you:

-• are unable to work during your regular working hours due to illness
+• are unable to work because of illness

 • lose income